Gatha Vaibhava: Post-production & Release

 Post-production extended through 2024 due to the complexity of VFX work required for the mythological sequences.
-Suni described the process as “making four films in one,” citing the challenge of blending fantasy, history, and realism.
+Suni described the process as "making four films in one," citing the challenge of blending fantasy, history, and realism.

 The film was completed in mid-2025, with promotional campaigns highlighting its grand scale and reincarnation theme.
-Gatha Vaibhava was released theatrically on 14 November 2025 in Kannada and Telugu, distributed by Jagadish Films in Karnataka and PrimeShow Entertainment in Telugu states.
+Gatha Vaibhava was released theatrically on 14 November 2025 in Kannada and will be released on 1 January 2026 in Telugu, distributed by Jagadeesh Films in Karnataka and PrimeShow Entertainment in Telugu states.

 Reception

-The Times of India rated the film 3.5/5, calling it “a visually rich love story that spans lifetimes,” and commended its polished production design, VFX, and Judah Sandhy's music.
+The Times of India rated the film 3.5/5, calling it "a visually rich love story that spans lifetimes," and commended its polished production design, VFX, and Judah Sandhy's music.
 The review highlighted Ashika Ranganath's charm and debutant SS Dushyanth's impressive screen presence, while noting that the narrative transitions between timelines were fluid and cinematic.
-The New Indian Express also gave 3.5/5, describing the film as “a timeless mosaic of love, fate, and reincarnation.”
+The New Indian Express also gave 3.5/5, describing the film as "a timeless mosaic of love, fate, and reincarnation."
 It praised Suni's gentle approach to the reincarnation theme and emotional honesty, though it observed that the coastal Karnataka segment felt stretched.
 Samyukta Karnataka rated it 3.5/5, appreciating the emotional depth of the coastal storyline and strong performances by Dushyanth and Ashika, while lauding the technical aspects like cinematography and music.

 TV9 Kannada gave 3/5, noting the film's ambitious structure of four interconnected stories and praising the second half and climax for their emotional impact.
 Filmibeat Kannada rated it 3/5, acknowledging the novelty of the reincarnation concept and strong performances, but pointed out that some episodes lacked narrative tightness.

-The Hindu offered a more critical view, calling the film “an uneven reincarnation drama” and criticizing poor CGI in mythological sequences and an unfunny parody in the Portugal segment, though it appreciated Ashika's versatility and Dushyanth's effort.
-Deccan Herald rated it 2/5, arguing that Suni “went overboard” and that the film faltered in execution, despite Ashika's convincing performance.
+The Hindu offered a more critical view, calling the film "an uneven reincarnation drama" and criticizing poor CGI in mythological sequences and an unfunny parody in the Portugal segment, though it appreciated Ashika's versatility and Dushyanth's effort.
+Deccan Herald rated it 2/5, arguing that Suni "went overboard" and that the film faltered in execution, despite Ashika's convincing performance.